 Charlie Clements serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund.
 He is a public health physician and human rights activist.
 In the fall of 2015, Charlie stepped down after five years as the Executive Director of the Carr Center for Human Rights Policy at the Harvard Kennedy School, where he continues to serve as an Adjunct Lecturer in Public Policy.
 He was a founding board member of Physicians for Human Rights, served on its board for fifteen years, and in as President in December 1997 represented PHR at the treaty signing ceremony in Ottawa and a week later at the Nobel Prize ceremony in Oslo for the International Campaign to Ban Landmines.

-Kai Dickerson serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund.
+Kai Dickerson serves on the boards of directors for the Disability Rights Fund and the Disability Rights Advocacy Fund as Treasurer.
 Kai is a vice president at State Street, a global financial services organization, and has held positions in mutual fund and private equity operations, management, strategy and analytics.
 Kai was chairperson of the Disability Awareness Alliance, an employee network that aims to raise awareness, community engagement, and advocates for employees who are impacted by disability.
 Kai has an Associate in Science degree from New England College of Business and Finance.